 Need online access to your textbook?
 Check to see if online access is available from OneSearch.

 Due to increased online instruction as a result of the COVID-19 pandemic, many publishers and content providers have temporarily expanded access to online resources free of charge.
 Check our guide Expanded Access to Online Resources Due to COVID-19 to take advantage of these high quality instructional materials.
 Most of this access has expired, but some resources may still be available into the Spring 2021 semester.

 Would you rather listen to your course readings or research materials?
 The CSUDH University Library, in partnership with the Division of Information Technology, also offers text to speech conversion through SensusAccess.

 The library can also help instructors add library-licensed course materials in Blackboard such as links to ebooks, streaming videos, and other affordable learning solutions.

 The library also provides e-reserves for library materials and course materials provided by instructors.
 Check to see if your course textbook is available as an ebook via OneSearch.
-We are resuming our limited scanning service for physical course reserves.
-To submit a request, please use this form to supply details on your course and the specified materials.
-We cannot scan entire textbooks, but brief excerpts are allowed.
-Physical course reserves aren't currently available for checkout or request via curbside pickup.
-For more help, you can email our Course Reserves Specialist Chris Acosta (email@example.com), User Services Coordinator Joanna Kimmitt (firstname.lastname@example.org), or the Course Reserves department at email@example.com.
+We are resuming our limited scanning service for physical course reserves at some point in the Spring 2021 semester, but we are not currently on campus to complete scanning requests.
+Physical course reserves aren't currently available for checkout or request.
+For more help, you can email our Course Reserves Specialist Chris Acosta (firstname.lastname@example.org), User Services Coordinator Joanna Kimmitt (email@example.com), or the Course Reserves department at firstname.lastname@example.org.